BeanGreen247/openbox-with-windows-snapping/README.md

 >
 > add keyboard shortcuts for windows tiling

+## BUGS I FOUND
+> Opening more than 4 terminal emulators causes openbox to crash and long the user out

 ## NOTE

 This project is made as a passtime activity and may not be updated all the time.